Tomorrow0912/de-daily-practice/README.md

 - validate data types for each column
 - add a derived field, for example boolean
 - introduce error handling around file loading and saving

+10-12-2025 - SQL Joins

+Purpose:
+Create a secondary table within a singular SQLite datavase, and utilise SQL Inner-Joins to merge the data

+Exercises completed:
+- created a weapons table with its own primary key and a character_id field referencing characters.id
+- inserted weapon rows linked to existing character IDs
+- queried characters and weapons together using an INNER JOIN

+Lessons:
+- Importance of using a unique ID
+- How to drop a table created in error
+- JOIN returns a combined result set, it does not modify tables
+- both tables must live in the same database file

+Next Steps:
+- LEFT and RIGHT join practices
+- Filtering and conditions on JOINS
+- Data Validation Queries